steven1046/cs373-idb/README.md

 # cs373-idb

 The model HTML folder is inside the "models" folder and is named html.
+We created the documentation using epydoc.